reasons to adopt a pet

 Sheltered Animals

-Animal shelters follow a 72-hour rule, which means that they only need to wait a minimum of 72 hours after bringing in a stray animal before they’re legally authorized to euthanize it.
+Animal shelters follow a 72-hour rule, which means that they only need to wait a minimum of 72 hours after bringing in a stray animal before they’re legally authorized to euthanize them.
 This is the sad reality that many animals face if they’re left unadopted and in shelters.

 There are between 2,000 and 3,000 USDA-licensed breeders currently operating in the United States.
 What’s not known is the number of unlicensed puppy mills in existence.
 These puppy mills can be so large that they contain more than 1,000 breeding dogs at the same time.